-Dr. Pattekar earned his Ph.D. in Chemical Engineering from Lehigh University and his B.S. in Chemical Engineering from the Indian Institute of Technology (IIT Bombay).
-He is an inventor on over 50 issued and pending U.S. and international patents, has co-authored 20+ peer-reviewed articles, conference papers and a book chapter, and frequently presents invited talks at technical conferences.
+Dr. Pattekar earned his Ph.D. in Chemical Engineering from Lehigh University and his B.Tech. in Chemical Engineering from the Indian Institute of Technology (IIT Bombay).
+He is an inventor on over 60 issued and pending U.S. and international patents (including the first Design Patent that was issued to PARC in 2015), has co-authored 20+ peer-reviewed articles, conference papers and a book chapter, and frequently presents invited talks at technical conferences.
+Ashish's Doctoral research paper, titled 'A microreactor for hydrogen production in micro-fuel cell applications' that was published in the Feb.
+2004 issue of the IEEE Journal of MEMS, was selected by Thomson Reuters ScienceWatch as a 'Fast Moving Fronts' paper in the field of Engineering - recognized for having the highest number of citations in its field.

 in the news view all